personalmedia/clip/docs/host-your-own.md

 > You must use a server proxy to set the `X-Forwarded-For` header
 > to prevent all clients from discovering each other (See [#HTTP-Server](#http-server)).
 >
-> Use this when deploying PairDrop with node to prevent
+> Use this when deploying CLIP with node to prevent
 > bypassing the reverse proxy by reaching the Node.js server directly.

 #### Automatic restart on error